Wang Ching-feng

 Wang Tsing-fong (王清峰 (Wáng Qīngfēng, Ông Chheng-hong); born 1 January 1952 in Tainan City) is a Taiwanese lawyer and politician.

-Early life
+Education

 Wang graduated from the Taipei First Girls' High School and received her bachelor's and master's degrees in law from National Chengchi University.

 Early career

 Wang has been working as a lawyer since graduation.
 Since 1987, she has been organising activities to give legal support to help Taiwanese comfort women, child prostitutes, and rape victims.

 Political career

 She was nominated as a member of the Control Yuan by President Lee Teng-hui, serving in this position from April 1993 to October 1995.

 In October 1995, Wang resigned her Control Yuan position and accepted the invitation from Chen Li-an to be his partner in their 1996 ROC Presidential Election campaign.
 They finished last among the four candidates, winning 9.98% of the vote.

 In 2004, as an independent, Wang served as a member in the highly controversial 3-19 Shooting Investigation Committee organised by the pan-blue coalition after its loss in the 2004 ROC Presidential election.
 In 2005 Wang secured a seat in the National Assembly of the Republic of China after the Democratic Action Alliance led by Chang Ya-chung, her recommending party, won 1.68% vote in the 2005 Republic of China National Assembly election and thereby secured five seats.
 Wang resigned her seat immediately upon taking office.